duocircle/remoteauth-laravel-sdk/README.md

 ### Service Provider Registration

 The RemoteAuth Laravel SDK comes with a standard setup to quickly get you up and running.
+It will handle the entire OAuth workflow for you, granted you have a standard workflow.

 Inside `AppServiceProvider.php`, register your `User` model and register the routes used for the OAuth flow:

 ```php
 // AppServiceProvider.php